davidjesusacu/davidjesusacu.github.io/README.md

 #David's Blog
-This is my blog, it uses Jekyll, Jekyll-Now.
+This is my blog, powerd by Jekyll and Jekyll-Now